nguyendv/homedir/README.md

-Welcome to dvnguyen's home dir!
+Welcome to dvnguyen's home directory!

 To install packages that I often use, simply run `make install`